gadlakha/USC-Course-Notes/CSCI 572 Information Retrival/mid-term summary.md

-## Search Engine Basic
-## What is Web search?
-* Providing access to heterogeneous, distributed information that is publicly available on the World Wide Web
-* Multi-billion dollar business
-* Source of new opportunities in marketing
-* Strains the boundaries of trademark and intellectual property laws
-* A source of unending technical challenges

-## What is web search engine?
-A search engine is a program designed to help find information stored on a computer system such as the World Wide Web, inside a corporate or proprietary network or a personal computer”

-## Basic Web Search Internals
-* The User
-  1. Diverse in background/training
-  2. Diverse in access methodology
-  3. Diverse in search methodology
-  4. Poor comprehension of syntax

-* The Web：
-  1. No design/co-ordination
-  2. Distributed content creation, linking
-  3. Content includes truth, lies, obsolete information, contradictions …
-  4. Data is stored in structured (databases), semi-structured (tables)…
-  5. Scale larger than previous text corpora
-  6. Growth – still expanding
-  7. Content can be dynamically generated

-* The Crawler/spider: builds corpus
-* The Indexer: creates inverted indexes
-* The Ads
-* The Query Processor： serves query results

-## Most Dynamic content are missed
-* Typically dynamic content is not indexed
-* A page without a static html version,
-* Dynamic content is usually assembled at the time of a request from a browser
-  - To spot dynamic content typically a URL has a ‘?’ character in it
-  - Some dynamic content includes malicious spider traps (infinite loops)
-* The term deep web refers to content missed by search engine crawlers

-## User’s Information NeedsAre Diverse
-* Informational – want to learn about something (~40%)
-* Navigational – want to go to that page (~25%)
-* Transactional – want to do something (web-mediated) (~35%)
-* Gray areas

-## Users’ Evaluation of Engines
-* Relevance and validity of results
-* User Interface – Simple, no clutter, error tolerant
-* Trust – Results are objective, the engine wants to help me
-* Post-process tools provided
-  - Explicit options such as: “search within results”, “give me more like this”, “refine the query” ...
-  - Anticipative: related searches
-* Deal with idiosyncrasies(癖好)

-## Query processing involves much more than just matching query terms with document terms
-   Semantic analysis of the query includes:
-* Determining the language of the query
-* Filtering of unnecessary words from the query (stop words)
-* Looking for specific types of queries, e.g.
-  - Personalities (triggered on names)
-  - Cities (travel info, maps)
-  - Medical info (triggered on names and/or results)
-  - Stock quotes, news  (triggered on stock symbol)
-   - Company info …
-* Determining the user’s location or the target location of the query
-* Remembering previous queries
-* Maintaining a user profile

-# Web Trend
-## Recent Trends in Web Internet Development
-* Growth in number of users connected
-* Growth in Smartphone use, particularly iOS and Android
-* Growth in digital data, especially photos and video
-* Growth in Social Media
-* Growth in Internet use from Mobile over desktop/laptop
-* Growth in tablet usage over desktops/laptops
-* Decreased dominance of Microsoft Windows

-## Measuring the Web by number of web sites
-* Measuring the Web by the Languages of Web Pages
-* Measuring the Web by Rate of Change of Pages
-* Measuring the Web by Document Content Type
-* Measuring the Web by linkage
-* Measuring the Web as a Graph
-* Measuring the Web by Content

-## What to do with Content type?
-* Parse them
-* Index their metadata
-* Identify what language they belong to

-## Web Characteristics When Viewed as a Graph

-* Significant duplication
-* High linkage
-* Complex graph topology
-* Spam

-## Manual Hierarchical Web Taxonomies
-Yahoo originally used human editors to assemble a large hierarchically structured directory of web pages.

-## Open Directory Project
-* known as DMoZ, is an effort to organize the web according to an ontology;
-* An approach similar to Yahoo’s;
-* Based on the distributed labor of volunteer editors (“net-citizens provide the collective brain”).
-* Used by most other search engines.
-* Started by Netscape.
-* Distributes its data using RDF format
-* DMOZ shut down in 2016

 # Search engine Evaluation

 ## Precision and Recall

                         | Relevance      | Not relevance
            ----         |------          |----
            retrieved    |  true positive |  fals positive not retrieved| false negative |  true negative

 *  Precision = tp/(tp + fp)
 * Recall = tp/(tp + fn) 在所有有关的比列